gravity-ui/uikit/src/components/Alert/README.md

 ### Corners

-`rounded` - used for round corners of alert window (used by default).
+`rounded`: Enables rounded corners of the alert window (used by default).

-`square` - used for squared corners of alert window.
+`square`: Enables squared corners of the alert window.

 <!--LANDING_BLOCK
 <ExampleBlock